Peace at Home Advocacy Services

 For more information about SAFE exams, resources, and support, reach out to the CARE Advocate or the Peace at Home crisis line.

-Interpersonal Violence Information
+Learn more about Interpersonal Violence

-Domestic violence: Domestic Violence is also called family violence, spousal abuse and intimate partner violence.
+Domestic Violence is also called family violence, spousal abuse and intimate partner violence.
 All of these have the same definition which is: A pattern of purposeful behavior, including physical, sexual, psychological attacks and economic control, directed at achieving compliance from or control over an intimate partner.
 We experience this kind of violence, from an intimate partner, differently than if it were at the hands of a stranger.
 And intimate partner can be any one you have an emotionally intimate relationship with.

 We experience violence differently in close relationships than we do with a stranger.
 Perpetrators of intimate partner violence are motivated by dynamics of power and control.
 Intimate partner violence is a learned behavior that is created by observing others.
 Violence is reinforced when society fails to act.
 The cycle of violence nearly always increases in frequency and severity as time goes on.
 Sometimes the cycle takes a long time to get through, in other relationships the cycle is repeated more than one time in a day.

-Sexual assault: Any touch or act that is sexual in content and is used for the gratification (not necessarily sexual gratification) of the perpetrator by force, threat of force, trickery, coercion, bribery or between 2 or more people where an imbalance exists in age, size, power or knowledge.
+Any touch or act that is sexual in content and is used for the gratification (not necessarily sexual gratification) of the perpetrator by force, threat of force, trickery, coercion, bribery or between 2 or more people where an imbalance exists in age, size, power or knowledge.

 - Every minute a forcible rape occurs in the U.S.